This document is also available in these non-normative formats: XML.

 the response.
 It analyses it and returns a sequence representing this

 response.
-This sequence has an http:response
+This sequence has an http:response element as

 first item, which is followed be an additional item for each body or